 VR Simulation

-Practise a language by actually speaking it — out loud.
+Practise hard conversations by actually having them — out loud.

 Step into a scene and hold a real conversation with an AI avatar that listens and responds.
-Order a coffee, get through an interview, ask for directions — speaking out loud, as many times as you need, with none of the pressure of a classroom or a real stranger.
+A job interview, a difficult patient, a tense complaint, a new language — spoken out loud, as many times as you need, with none of the pressure of doing it in front of a real person.

 Through the lens